aave/aave-utilities/CONTRIBUTING.md

 "types": "./dist/esm/index.d.ts",
 ```

-Thats it now start writing your logic, you must write your typescript code in
+That's it.
+Now start writing your logic.
+You must write your typescript code in
 the `src` folder in your package.